 5. The inputs received during the exercise are summarized below.
-Notably, in addition to what is reflected below, as a general comment, most respondent States indicated that they approach the interpretation of each of apply the key concepts to concrete transfers on a 'case-by-case' basis.
+Notably, in addition to what is reflected below, as a general comment, most respondent States indicated that they apply the key concepts to concrete transfers on a 'case-by-case' basis.